jpb10/SolarCalculator/README.md

 * The amount of atmospheric refraction changes with air temperature, pressure, and the elevation of the observer.
 Therefore, sunrise and sunset times can only be accurate to the nearest minute (Meeus, 1998).

 * Assuming a purely elliptical motion of the Earth, solar coordinates have a "low accuracy" of 0.01° (Meeus, 1998).
+To this precision, we ignore nutation, delta T, and higher-order terms in the relevant expressions.

 * Arduino's single precision floating numbers have the equivalent of `24 * log10(2)` ≈ 7.22 significant digits.
-Although this is generally not sufficient for mathematical astronomy (Meeus, 1998), it is enough for our calculations.
+Although this is generally not sufficient for mathematical astronomy (Meeus, 1998), it is good enough for our purposes.

 ### Sunrise and sunset